 - An understanding that adult men benefit from the acceptance of other men who validate their experience with respect and without judgment.

 The program’s strength in achieving positive outcomes is the unique and supportive environment which facilitates open expression and reflection.
-Personal experiences are shared and met with acceptance, free from judgments, thus validating the worth of each person’s story.
+Personal experiences are shared and met with acceptance, free from judgements, thus validating the worth of each person’s story.

 The weekend is full and challenging, though rest assured there is no animal sacrifice, no drawing of blood, no competitiveness or rampant machismo and no vows of allegiance.
 You share, listen and contribute in a safe and supportive environment as much as you are willing to.